hypothesis/h/README.rst

 .. note::
     Using the bookmarklet or otherwise embedding the application may not be possible on sites accessed via HTTPS due to browser policy restricting the inclusion of non-SSL content.
-If you wish to test the development server with these sites uncomment the line beginning with "certfile" in the development server configuration file, "development.ini".
-This will cause the server to use a self-signed certificate included for testing.

 Development
 -----------